Teaching children about credit and finances at an early age can help them to maintain healthy credit scores as they grow older.

-Loans: Loans allow you to use someone else’s money to pay for something – like a home or a car.
-Loans vary in length and amount depending on where you seek them from.
+- Loans: Loans allow you to use someone else’s money to pay for something, like a home or a car.
+Loans vary in amount and pay-off length depending on where you get them.
 The cost of borrowing this money is called interest.

-Credit cards: Credit cards are a form of a loan.
-They give you access to funds from the financial institution that has issued the card, up to a certain amount.
-Credit card rates are generally higher than on other loan products and will cost you more in interest.
+- Credit cards: Credit cards are a form of a loan.
+They give you access to funds – up to a certain amount – from the financial institution that issued the card.
+Credit card rates are generally higher than on other loan products, so they will cost you more in interest.
 There are also extra fees if you forget to pay your bill or pay late.

-Interest rates: Interest rates can vary greatly and fluctuate often due to the market.
-Credit score, credit history and overall risk all play a role in interest rates.
+- Interest rates: Interest rates can vary greatly and fluctuate often due to the market.
+Your credit score, credit history and overall risk all play a role in interest rates.
 The less likely a person is to repay the money, the higher their interest rate will be and the more the loan will cost them.

 Financial investing (grades 6-8)

-Interest: You can earn interest on financial assets such as bank accounts, government bonds and retirement funds.
-You may also pay interest if you take out a loan.
+- Interest: You can earn interest on financial assets such as bank accounts, government bonds and retirement funds.
+You’ll also pay interest if you take out a loan.

-Pricing: Prices of financial assets and real estate are determined by the market.
+- Pricing: Prices of financial assets and real estate are determined by the market.
 When an asset is in high demand, its price is higher.
-When demand is low, the price is lower, too.
+When demand is low, the price is lower.

 Protecting and insuring (grades 6-8)

-Insurance: Insurance is a way to protect yourself from these financial losses.
-The insurance company will collect a small fee every month or year, and in exchange, they’ll help you pay for the costs of unexpected financial events if they occur.
+- Insurance: Insurance is a way to protect yourself from these financial losses.
+The insurance company will collect a small fee every month or year, and in exchange, will help you pay for the costs of unexpected financial events if they occur.

-Premiums: Premiums are the fees you pay to an insurance company.
-They’re determined by the risk you present (how likely you are to have an unexpected health, real estate, automobile or other detrimental life events).
+- Premiums: Premiums are the fees you pay to an insurance company.
+They’re determined by the risk you present (how likely you are to have an unexpected health, real estate, automobile or other detrimental life event).
 Premiums are often paid on a monthly or yearly basis.

 Financial and credit literacy checklist for teens (Grades 9-12)

-Here are the concepts you’ll want to drive home include:
+Here are the concepts you’ll want to drive home: